martul89/f5-threatstack-ubuntu-AWS/README.md

 # Variables

-Before using the terraform script, the user is required to edit `variables.tf` and provide necessary AWS spesific parameter Such as,
+Before using the terraform script, the user is required to edit `variables.tf` and provide necessary AWS spesific parameter.
+Such as,
 * AWS Region where the EC2 will be deployed
 * Availability Zone (AZ) for VPC